-Don’t worry, you don’t have to actually smoke anything.
-Though, some fishermen claim to smoke cheap cigars, even expensive ones.
-Cattails are a great way to weaponize smoke against the enemy that is insects.
+Don’t worry, you don’t have to actually smoke anything (though, some fishermen claim to smoke cigars as a way to keep biting insects at bay).
+Cattails are a great way to weaponize smoke against insects as well.
 Simply light the end and smoke will begin to come out.
 Place the burning cattails upwind from you and allow the smoke to cover you.

 Cedar chips are known to smolder rather than burst into flames, making them a great way to smoke out bugs.
 Not to mention the fact you can actually transfer the embers from one location to another, properly and safely of course.
 Cedar is already known for its bug-repelling characteristics, why not double that by lighting it on fire?

 Unleash your inner Arnold Schwarzenegger from the movie Predator and cover yourself with mud!
 It’s a bit of an extreme measure, but certain environments may require it.
 Covering yourself and allowing the mud to harden into a thin but stiff layer will provide you with armor bugs can’t penetrate.
 As in the movie Rambo and Predator mud also provides great camouflage.
 Not only does it conceal you visually, it also masks your scent, which is especially useful when hunting.